evdcush/TensorFlow-wheels/README.md

 * * *

-# NOTES ARE STILL WIP
+# NOTES ARE STILL WIP :construction:

 # Notes on Building TF, and setting up your environment
 Quite a few people have asked me how I build TF, and I myself found the resources online to be either incomplete or even incorrect when I was first learning.
-So I took some notes on the process, which are really my own notes that I referenced while building.
+So I took some notes on the process.

-**Disclaimer**: There are very likely to be assumptions about your installation or setup that I have not made explicit.
-Every fresh install I do of \*buntu comes with a litany of library and binaries setup, so it's possible there are more than a few boxes checked by the time I build TF that have not been mentioned here.
-YMMV.

-## Building TensorFlow from source
-Why?
-You probably got those warnings about tensorflow not being optimized for certain instruction sets from tf when you initialized your tf session.
-Or maybe you wanted support for other services, platforms, or libraries.
-Maybe you just want a bespoke tensorflow for your exact setup.

-The build process is not trivial, but if you've managed to setup all the dependencies and have gone through the build process a few times, it is fairly straightfoward.
+## The quick and dirty rundown
+#### Preparing your environment

-**Preparing your environment**: If you haven't setup your environment yet, you can take a look at my more general environment setup notes on that below.
+If you haven't setup your environment yet, you can take a look at my more general environment setup notes on that below.
 But Here's the quick rundown:

 - Install GCC-7 (GCC-8 is not supported by TF, and anything less than GCC-7 will not support `-march=skylake`)
 - Setup your python environment (I highly suggest [pyenv](https://github.com/pyenv/pyenv))
   - Make sure you have `keras` installed, else your build will fail at the very end and you will be heartbroken